nodeGarden/directus_starter/README.md

 # Directus.io Starter Package
 A starter package to get a Directus instance up and running quickly.
 It doesn't cover everything, but it's got a good start.
-This will create a docker-backed instance of Directus.io, with a container for MySQL and for Redis.
+This will create a docker-backed instance of Directus.io, with a container for MySQL.
 As I learn more, it'll expand.

 Directus.io is a great platform that is designed as a headless CMS, but I find its biggest value to me is as a backend for my own applications.
 It provides a great schema/model builder, UI for managing data manually, and an API layer.
 Then you just develop your own front-end to consume/populate it.